RemyDeWolf/jenkins-in-jenkins/README.md

 <img src="jenkins-recursive.png" alt="Jenkins in Jenkins logo"/>

 Have you ever heard of running Docker within Docker?
-Now, image you have a Jenkins container which can run Docker, would that image be able to start itself?
+Now, imagine you have a Jenkins container which can run Docker, would that image be able to start itself?

 <img src="jenkins-recursive-diagram.png" alt="Jenkins and Docker nested layers diagram"/>